 Review

-human normal hepatocytes (ATCC)
+human hepatocytes (ATCC)

 Bioz Verified Symbol ATCC is a verified supplier